 To emphasize this metropolitan area, the following map helps:

-…which means too many people on too less space.
+…which means too many people in too little space.
 It’s difficult to be alone or at a quiet place in Santo Domingo.
-You want to know more about the slight green/yellow spots?
+Do you want to know more about the slight green/yellow spots?
 These are parks and zoos.
 No one can live there.
 That’s the only reason for them to be underpopulated.

 If that’s not terrible enough, the urban architects were planning the neighborhoods somehow not interconnected and apart from each other.
 It’s a case of the right architect was not knowing what the left architect was doing.

 As a result, Santo Domingo grew exponentially in all directions neglecting to solve opportunely many important urban needs.
-Sewage systems, public transport, waste disposal organizations are still one the cities’ urban problems Santo Domingo has to talk.
+Sewage systems, public transport, waste disposal organizations are still one of the cities’ urban problems Santo Domingo has to talk about.

-Of course, it’s not only the urban architects fault.
-Corruption, lack of funds, poor policy of decision makers, and migration from rural inhabitants building illegally their own houses is a collective failure under which the city suffers as a whole.
+Of course, it’s not only the urban architect’s fault.
+Corruption, lack of funds, the poor policy of decision-makers, and migration from rural inhabitants building illegally their own houses is a collective failure under which the city suffers as a whole.